negoug/An-Android-Experiment---Hiding-your-Contacts-and-Call-Logs-by-toggling-the-USB-Debugging-Mode-/README.md

 * If you are running on Linux, run the flash-all.sh file
 * If you are running on Windows, run the flash-all.bat file

+#Caution: Flashing a new system image deletes all user data.
+Be certain to first backup any personal data such as photos.

 ## Step 4: Connect your Nexus 5 to your machine and boot it to the bootloader.
 ####    Using the command: adb reboot bootloader